From: homemaker9

 Date: 01-17-2007, 02:53 PM (16 of 16)

+I've seen on several other quilt groups where ladies were advised not to make rag quilts for babies due to the amount of lint.
+I like making baby quilts out of flannels or cotton tops with flannel backings.
 I've got to make a baby quilt for my newest granddaughter due Feb 14th.
 I want to make her a Sunbonnet Sue quilt.
 However what I wanted to make was a Sunbonnet Sue Baby, I know I've seen this pattern but I've searched everywhere and can't seem to find it.
-Guess I'll have to do another :mad: I just thought it would be so cute to have a baby quilt with baby Sunbonnets on it.
+Guess I'll have to do another I just thought it would be so cute to have a baby quilt with baby Sunbonnets on it.
+Lisa |

 User: lrmart

-Member since: 05-14-2006
+Member since: 05-14-2006 Total posts: 10 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-21200.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-21200.html